-Now, based on the discussed segmentation algorithms,

-Table 2.
-A nalysis of brain tumo r segmentation and detection.
-0 which are used by various researchers [56, 57, 62 - 64] in their work for tumor diagnosis, an analysis is done in Table 2 for better visualization of the readers, where the second column depicts the data sets used followed by their choice of segmentation algorithm and then input MRI imagery taken, then segmented and detected resultant images.
-Also, in Table 3, various pros and cons are discussed amongst the existing segmentation algorithms.
+Now based on the discussed segmentation algorithms, which are used by various researchers [56, 57, 62 - 64] in their work for tumor diagnosis, an analysis is done in Table 2 for better visualization of the readers, where the second column depicts the data sets used followed by their choice of segmentation algorithm and then input MRI imagery taken, then segmented and detected resultant images.
+Also in Table 3, various pros and cons are discussed among the existing segmentation algorithms.